Backstreet Rookie: Main story

-Devastated over Saet-Byul's departure, Dae-Hyun is desperate to find her.
-With his friend's help, Dae-Hyun finds Saet-Byul working at a farm, on the city outskirts.
-Rather than pressure her to come back, Dae-Hyun says he'll wait for her return.
-Dae-Hyun will break the news to his parents Saet-Byul left.
-Baffled at first, Dae-Hyun's mom realizes her words pushed her away.
-Dae-Hyun has a private dinner with Yeon-Joo; he intends to resign and return to the store.
-He also makes it clear he won't take Yeon-Joo back; this prompts her to resign from GS25 and take a job in the US for a fresh start.
-Saet-Byul returns to Sinseong-dong and learns thst she passed her GED exam and that Dae-Hyun resigned.
-As on her first day at the store, Dae-Hyun is hiring and Saet-Byul comes in to apply.
-Saet-Byul later answers his question (from his confession earlier) with a “yes” to being together.
-The story ends with Dae-Hyun's friend declaring he will make their story into a webcomic called Backstreet Rookie and the two of them finally kiss.
+Devastated over Saet-byul's departure, Dae-hyun is desperate to find her.
+With his friend's help, Dae-hyun finds Saet-byul working at a farm on the city outskirts.
+Rather than pressure her to come back, Dae-hyun says he'll wait for her return.
+Dae-hyun will break the news to his parents that Saet-byul has left.
+Baffled at first, Dae-hyun's mom realizes her words pushed her away.
+Dae-hyun has a private dinner with Yeon-joo; he intends to resign and return to the store.
+He also makes it clear he won't take Yeon-joo back; this prompts her to resign from GS25 and take a job in the US for a fresh start.
+Saet-byul returns to Sinseong-dong and learns that she passed her GED exam and that Dae-hyun has resigned.
+On her first day at the store, Dae-hyun is hiring, and Saet-byul comes in to apply.
+Saet-byul later answers his question (from his confession earlier) with a "yes" to being together.
+The story ends with Dae-hyun's friend declaring he will make their story into a webcomic called Backstreet Rookie, and the two of them finally kiss.